 - Hillary Clinton net worth vs median U.S. household net worth: 459 times larger.

 - Hillary Clinton net worth vs Bill Gates net worth: 2,580 times smaller.

 We calculated Hillary Clinton’s net worth as $31.3 million.
 Compared to the average American household, Hillary Clinton’s net worth is 459 times larger.
 Compared to Bill Gates $80 billion net worth, Hillary Clinton’s net worth is 2,580 times smaller.
 Bernie Sanders has a net worth of $528,014.
 That is 59 times smaller than Hillary Clinton’s net worth.
 Finally, Jeb Bush’s net worth is $21 million.
 That puts him at about 60% of Hillary Clinton’s net worth.

-As of 7/27/16, Hillary Clinton has won the Democratic nomination.
-Vegas odds makers favor her as a 4 to 1 favorite to win the general election.
-That’s down from 6 to 1 two weeks ago.
-She has raised $374 million to Trump’s $91 million.
+As of 8/10/16, Vegas odds makers favor Hillary Clinton as a 6 to 1 favorite to win the general election.
+That’s up from 4 to 1 last week.
+She has raised $374.4 million to Trump’s $91.4 million.